You can refuse to work weekends, but do so at your own peril

-For a bit of background, I’ve struggled with finding a healthy balance between my professional life and my personal life for years.
+As a frustrated employee turned small business owner, I’ve always struggled to find a healthy balance between my professional life and my personal life.

 Can I refuse to work weekends?